Learn when and where you want, with the #1 learner app.

 From there it’s simple.
-You’ll get matched with a local instructor within 24 hours, then for each lesson you’ll be picked up and dropped home again.
+We'll aim to get you matched with a local instructor within 24 hours, then for each lesson you'll be picked up and dropped home again.

 At Midrive we encourage regular lessons once or twice a week.
 That way, you’ll gain experience in different weather and traffic conditions.
 Plus, it will give you time to absorb what you’ve learned, so that you can make the best use of each session with your instructor.

 Yes!
 You can take lessons without having passed your theory test.
 Some people prefer doing this as they find the practical experience of taking lessons can help them understand the Highway Code better.

 However, there’s a real bonus in taking your theory as early as possible.
 Once you’ve passed it, you’ll know the Highway Code inside out - saving you time to focus on the practical challenges.

 You don't need lessons to take the practical driving test.
 All you need is to be at least 17, to have passed your theory test, and to have a car (in which you’re insured) to take your test in.